James R. Jones: Congressional service

 Jones was priming for a rematch in 1972, but Belcher didn't have the stomach for another bruising contest and pulled out of the race in June.
 The Republicans recruited Tulsa Mayor Jim Hewgley as a replacement.
 However, Jones won the November election by a fairly convincing 11-point margin—a surprising result, considering that Richard Nixon easily carried the 1st in the presidential election (Nixon won Tulsa County with a staggering 78 percent of the vote).
-He is the first and only Democrat to have represented Tulsa in Congress since Dixie Gilmer left office in 1951.
-Jones was re-elected six times, serving until January 1987.
+Jones is the first and only Democrat to have represented Tulsa in Congress since Dixie Gilmer left office in 1951; he was re-elected six times, serving until January 1987.

 As a member of the tax-writing Ways and Means Committee, Jones secured House backing for a conservative tax cut in 1978.
 In 1979, he joined the House Budget Committee.
 Jones also was able to get Democrats to add more fiscal conservatives to the Budget Committee.

-Jones decided to give up his House seat in 1986 to run against Republican incumbent U.S. Senator Don Nickles, even though he'd only narrowly defeated future Governor Frank Keating two years earlier for reelection to his House seat.
+Jones decided to give up his House seat in 1986 to run against Republican incumbent Senator Don Nickles, even though he'd only narrowly defeated future governor Frank Keating two years earlier for reelection to his House seat.
 He lost to Nickles by 10 points.

-He is also a member of the advisory board for the Mexico Institute.

 Work after Congress

 In 1987, Jones resumed the practice of law, joining the Washington-based firm of Dickstein Shapiro.
 He later served as the Chairman of the American Stock Exchange (1989 to 1993).
 After the election of Democratic President Bill Clinton, Jones was appointed the U.S. Ambassador to Mexico and served from 1993 until 1997.
 In February, 2003, he was inaugurated Chairman of the World Affairs Councils of America.

-Presently, he is a resident of Tulsa and Washington, D.C.
+Presently, Jones is a resident of Tulsa and Washington, D.C.
 He is a partner in the law firm Manatt, Phelps & Phillips.
 He also serves on the board of directors of the Committee for a Responsible Federal Budget.
+Jones also is a member of the advisory board for the Mexico Institute.

 In 1994, Jones was inducted into the Oklahoma Hall of Fame.